Introduction

 }

 And look at setImageBitmap method.
 It just calls setImageDrawable.
 So we can use it in our constructor if we have corresponding bitmap.
 But what about getting file from “drawable” folder.
 Nothing supernatural – get resource ID from the android:src attribute and read raw file into an input stream.
-Next, libandroidsvg gives us a way to parse SVG file:
+Next, libandroidsvg gives us a way to parse SVG file: So, the constructor will look like this:

 Collapse